NotReal003/support/docs/privacy.md

 - Do we share this data?

-> Obviously NO, we do not share y user's personal data and it's for internal uses if needed.
+> Obviously NO, we do not share any user's personal data and it's only for internal uses if needed.

 - Who has access to check my IP?